christerjohansson/musikspelare/README.md

     yarn install
     ```

+4. Go to Spotify Developers [Dashboard](https://developer.spotify.com).
+- Add a new application and give it a proper name.
+- Make sure to add ```http://localhost:3000``` as website URL.
+- Then add a Redirect URI as well: ```http://localhost:3000/api/auth/callback/spotify/```
+(If you get INVALID REDIRECT URI, edit the Redirect URI, or add a new one without a traililng slash)
+- Save your changes!

-4. Run the app in the development mode using
+5. Run the app in the development mode using

     ```sh
     yarn dev